antoniofriesen/Retesting_URLs/README.md

 # Purpose
-this code retests the previous results from Linkchecker.
+this code tests and retests a list of URLs provided in an array.

 ## Procedure
-1 - get the urls to be tested from file "urls2Test.json".
+1 - get the urls to be tested from file "test.json".
 2 - test the urls using axios.
 3 - reassign status code 408 to all urls that exceed timeout.
 4 - save all urls with status code to a json file called "results.json"